top of page

 4. Labelling seagulls

-As said at the beginning of this post, seagulls either capture the imagination or fill people with resentment.
+As said at the beginning of this blog post, seagulls either capture the imagination or fill people with resentment.
 We promised to categorize these opinions.
 Here are the boxes to chose from:

 1. Box Divina